jhrcook/statistical-rethinking/ch4_linear-models.md

   - models cannot in general be understood by tables of estimates
       - only the simplest of models (such as our current example) can be
-  - here is how to understand the summary results of our wieght-to-height model:
+  - here is how to understand the summary results of our weight-to-height model:
       - \(\beta\) is a slope of 0.90: “a person 1 kg heavier is expected to be 0.90 cm taller”
           - 89% of the posterior probability lies between 0.84 and 0.97
-          - this suggests strong evidence for a postive relationship between weight and height
+          - this suggests strong evidence for a positive relationship between weight and height
       - \(\alpha\) (intercept) indicates that a person of weight 0 should be 114 cm tall